BitSeal

 • Verification.
 To allow any third party who knows the root hash to confirm its presence in the ledger and retrieve the signed manifest.

 • Abuse prevention.
-To enforce the Cloudflare Turnstile challenge and block automated flooding of the ledger.
+To enforce the bot-protection challenge and block automated flooding of the ledger.

 • Aggregated analytics.
-To measure page-level traffic and performance via Vercel Analytics, which is cookieless and does not profile individuals.
-A Google Analytics 4 integration with EU consent-mode may be enabled in the future, this policy will be updated before that occurs.
+To measure page-level traffic and performance through a cookieless analytics provider that does not profile individuals.
+A second analytics provider with EU consent-mode v2 may be enabled in the future, this policy will be updated before that occurs.

-We do not use BitSeal data to train machine-learning models, do not sell or rent it, and do not share it with third parties except the subprocessors listed in Section 4.
+We do not use BitSeal data to train machine-learning models, do not sell or rent it, and do not share it with third parties except the subprocessors listed at /legal/subprocessors.

 4. Subprocessors

-Privacy-respecting web analytics with EU consent-mode v2.
-Not currently enabled on bitseal.orygn.tech.
+• Privacy-respecting web analytics (not currently active).
+A second analytics provider with EU consent-mode v2 may be enabled in the future.
 This policy will be updated before the integration is activated in production.

 5. Permanence and the public ledger